cunarist/transle/README.md

-# Project Structure

-This software is a combination of Flutter and Rust.
-Flutter creates cross-platform user interface using Dart.
-Rust handles the internal logic.
+# About This Template

+This template provides instant capabilities to developers who want to embrace the power of `Rust` and `Flutter` together.
+Just simply fork the template and you're ready to go!

-This repository is a fork of `cunarist/app-template` repository on GitHub, which is based on default Flutter template with some additional packages and modifications applied to make sure everything is super-ready.
-Because this repository is basically a fork, it can receive latest updates applied to `cunarist/app-template` via Git.
+The structure is based on default Flutter template and includes additional packages and modifications applied to make sure everything is super-ready.

 Extra features from this template that are not included in original Flutter template are:

+- Rust integration with ability to use multiple library crates
+- State management with data on the Rust side
 - Convenient app naming and icon generation
 - Convenient environment variable management
-- Rust integration with ability to use multiple library crates
 - Localization

+We recommend you to start a new project by forking this repository instead of copying it.
+By doing so, the project can receive latest updates applied to `cunarist/app-template` via Git.

-# Platform Support
+## Platform Support

 Dart and Rust support a variety of platforms: Windows, Linux, macOS, Android, iOS and web.
 However, Cunarist App Template is not yet mature enough to support all of those, though it has enough potential to do so in the future.

+In the future, this template will support Windows, Linux, macOS, Android and iOS.
+Web is not on the list.
+Although Rust can be executed on the web via webassembly, there are so many limitations.
+The goal of this template is to enable full power of Rust while using Flutter for front-end development.
+In other words, even if you take Rust crates somewhere else, they should still be able to work without GUI.

 Currently supported platforms in Cunarist App Template are:

 - Windows
 - Linux

+> You can remove this section after you've created your own forked repository.

+# Project Structure

+Flutter creates cross-platform user interface using Dart while Rust handles the internal logic.
+The front-end and back-end is entirely separated.
+These two worlds communicate through steams.

 # System Preparation